Buyback plan boosts aircraft parts maker Meggitt

 LONDON British aircraft parts supplier Meggitt (MGGT.L) said it would buy back more of its shares, taking advantage of its strong balance sheet to return cash at a time when it said there was a lack of acquisition opportunities.

-Investors welcomed the buyback news, with shares rising 6.5 percent to 468.5 pence by 0920 am London time on Wednesday despite the company's 2015 organic revenue outlook coming in below its medium term guidance.
+Investors welcomed the buyback news, with shares rising 6.5 percent to 468.5p by 4:20 a.m.
+EST on Wednesday despite the company's 2015 organic revenue outlook coming in below its medium term guidance.

 Analysts at Liberum said the share buyback would be worth around 300 million pounds, while Espirito Santo analyst Edward Stacey said the buyback was a positive surprise.